-- Connect envelope generator outputs to all those of the envelope inputs that you have activated for the desired harmonic sliders. - 2.
+- 1. Connect envelope generator outputs to all those of the envelope inputs that you have activated for the desired harmonic sliders. - 2.
 If you want to use the noise and/or PM modulation features, connect also envelope generator outputs to modulation 1 and/or modulation 2. - 3.
-Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs. - Noise modulation strength using adjust 1. - Phase modulation strength using adjust 2.
+Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs. - Noise modulation strength using adjust 1. - Phase modulation strength using adjust 2.